Facebook pixelFocus on Gratitude to Build Brain Health

 SCIENCE SAYS:

 Gratitude isn’t just an act of kindness.
 Feeling thanks can also boost your emotional well-being and reduces stress.
-Research shows gratitude can boost serotonin and dopamine levels, increasing feelings of happiness, even if you do not share these feelings with others.
+Research shows gratitude can increase serotonin and dopamine levels, increasing feelings of happiness, even if you do not share these feelings with others.

 Share this article